Stellafane 'Little Man' - click for Stellafane Home Page Flanders Pavilion header

 Initial Site Work

-After convention 2003, John Martin and the Springfield Telescope Makers immediately began work on the site of the new Pole Barn, which up to this point had been the tent field.
+After convention 2003, John Martin, our site manager, and the Springfield Telescope Makers immediately began work on the site of the new Pole Barn, which up to this point had been the tent field.
 Some trees would have to be removed, as the the 60 foot wide building needed more room then the 40 foot wide tent we had been using.
 We also had to do a lot of re-grading, to level the field and install proper drainage.
 Some of the soil that was removed was used to create a level spot for the new Domed Observatory.

 John Martin fells a tree